gzgracez/CS-109A-Final-Project/docs/conclusions.md

 |       Boosted Decision Tree Classifier     |       95.4%         |       93.0%        |

 Our lowest performing models include the logistic regression with quadratic terms, the neural network, and the kNN model, all of which perform worse than the baseline.
-Our best performing models were all ensemble methods with the decision tree, with the boosted decision tree classifier, the random forest model, and the decision tree classifier with bagging performing best.
+Our best performing models were all ensemble methods.
+The boosted decision tree classifier, the random forest model, and the decision tree classifier with bagging performed best.
+We tuned the parameters and hyperparameters of each base model to maximize the accuracy score of each, which leads us to believe that we achieved the maximum possible classification accuracy given the constraints of our dataset.

 ## Future Work
 # Data Inclusion
 We generated a dataset of songs for Grace to classify by downloading her "favorites" and "unfavorites" playlists on Spotify.
 In the future, increasing the size of the dataset will be useful.
+# Million playlist dataset
 # Collaborative Filtering
 # Improve Neural Network
 # Other Playlists